Regaining Control: Why an ESA is a Scientifically Sound Step Forward

 You don’t wait till you feel like it.
 You get up because something needs you, and then the mood follows.
 Studies have shown that participating in the daily care activities of an ESA gives the owners a sense of purpose and keeps them functioning, even through their worst times of depression.

 But this is where many people stall.
-They begin the process of formalizing their ESA's status and then hesitate, unsure if the documentation is truly necessary, or simply overwhelmed.
+You might hesitate to formalize your ESA's status, wondering if the documentation is truly necessary or simply feeling overwhelmed by the process.